ranfysvalle02/prompt-injection-demo/README.md

 # prompt-injection-demo

+The rise of Generative AI has ushered in a new era of automation, revolutionizing industries from content creation to customer service. **AI agents,** designed to perform tasks autonomously, are becoming increasingly sophisticated.
+However, the complexity of these agent workflows also introduces new risks.

+**One of the most significant dangers is the potential for unintended consequences arising from a lack of understanding of prompt injection and prompt engineering best practices.** Prompt injection, a technique that involves manipulating the input or "prompt" given to an AI system, can lead to a wide range of undesirable outcomes.
+For instance, an attacker might craft a prompt that tricks an agent into revealing sensitive information, executing harmful commands, or generating misleading content.

+**To mitigate these risks, it is essential to approach agentic workflows with a deep understanding of prompt engineering techniques and their potential pitfalls.** This includes being aware of the risks associated with prompt injection, developing strategies to prevent such attacks, and regularly auditing and updating agent workflows to address evolving threats.

+**In the following sections, we will delve deeper into the risks of misusing prompts and explore strategies for mitigating these dangers.**

 ## The Double-Edged Sword of Flexibility

 AI systems, particularly language models, are designed to be flexible.
 They can generate text based on a wide range of prompts, making them incredibly versatile tools.
 However, this flexibility can also be a vulnerability.
 In the wrong hands, it can be exploited through a form of attack known as prompt injection.